As the 2026 filing season opens there are a few key issues taxpayers should consider.

 returns for direct deposit or electronic withdrawal.
 If no bank information is provided the

-wallet or prepaid debit card can also be used if it has an account and routing
+wallet or prepaid debit card can also be used if they include an account and routing

 As mentioned above this order also applies to modernizing